HSL-UCSC/PengTune/README.md

 # PengTune

-Manual PID tuning for controllers in Peng
+Manual PID tuning for controllers in Peng.
-# README
+Offers plumbing to support machine tuning in the future.

 ## About

-This is the official Wails Svelte template.
+This app was built from the official Wails Svelte template.
+It is a go backend with a Svelte frontend, and uses NATS.io as a message broker between the backend and Peng.

 ## Live Development